-Sunny leads, Hema trails
+Sunny leading from Gurdaspur, Hema catches up in Mathura

-New Delhi, May 23: Two famous personalities from the Bollywood from the same family are in the election fray, both are contesting on the BJP tickets, but the outcome may bring a big cheer on Sunny Deol's face while Hema Malini is likely to frown.
+New Delhi, May 23: Two famous personalities from the Bollywood from the same family are in the election fray, both are contesting on the BJP tickets, but the outcome may bring a big cheer on both Sunny Deol's and Hema Malini's faces as both are leading from their respective seats, as per latest updates (2.15 pm, May 23).

+Initially, Malini was trailing in Mathura while Deol was leading in Gurdaspur.
+As per latest trends, Malini seems to have caught up.

 Deol is contesting as a BJP candidate from Punjab's Gurdaspur, a seat which once was BJP bastion but was wrested away from Congress in by-elections.
 Congress MP Sunil Jakhar snatched the seat from BJP in the 2017 bypoll, which was necessitated after the death of Vinod Khanna in April that year.
 As per latest updates, Deol was leading from Gurdaspur by over a lakh votes.
 Khanna had first won from Gurdaspur in 1998.
 He went on to win three times in a row.